taikedz/watcher-rss/README.md

 The RSS\_PAGEURL and RSS\_PAGENAME are set here.
 RSS\_PAGENAME will also be the name of the feed path (for example, http://ducakedhare.co.uk/rss/FOSDEM\_Events.xml).

 RSS\_PAGEID determines the id of the RSS feed.
 It should only have letters and numbers in it, no spaces or other characters.

+The findstamp() function must return a string identifying the state of the content - for example the permalink to the content, or something uniquely identifying its state.
+If this changes between calls, then the watched entity is deemed to have changed and a new RSS entry is created.
+Conversely, if two calls to findstamp() return the same value, it is deemed that now change has ocurred between the two.

+The main genrss.sh uses the value from findstamp() to register the last state of the feed.

 TODO
 ===